jameslmoss/PoE-Launcher/README.md

 - Click for a popup that will ask to close the launched program windows
 - CLick to Tweak the Window Resolution (Hotkey: F10)
 - QuickLink menu for related shortcut/tools
+    - You can add *.lnk, *url, *.exe files into the Quicklinks folder
+    - If the Quicklinks folder is empty it won't be included in the menu's.
 - Set Process Level: AboveNormal, Normal, BelowNormal

 Settings Menu Options: